DataMigrators/cpd-docs.mettleci.io/unit-test-specification-format.md

 # Unit Test Specification Format

-Structure
+- Structure
-Given
+- Given
- Sparse Lookup sources
+-  - Sparse Lookup sources
-When
+- When
-Then
+- Then
- Cluster keys
+   - Cluster keys
- Row count comparisons
+   - Row count comparisons
- Excluding columns from unit tests
+   - Excluding columns from unit tests
-Test Specification Types
+- Test Specification Types
-Test specification patterns
+- Test specification patterns

 ## Structure

-A MettleCI Unit Test Specification (often abbreviated ‘Spec') is a YAML-formatted file which uses a grammar modelled loosely on the [Gherkin syntax](https://cucumber.io/docs/gherkin/) of a testing tool called Cucumber.
-The overall structure follows the Gherkin pattern …
+A DataStage test case specification (often abbreviated ‘Spec') is a YAML-formatted file which uses a grammar modelled loosely on the [Gherkin syntax](https://cucumber.io/docs/gherkin/) used by the Cucumber testing tool.
+The overall structure follows the common Gherkin pattern …

 ```
 given:
-  # This source of input data
+  # Use this input data as the source for the flow
 when:
-  # The specified job is executed with these parameter values
+  # Execute the test case with these parameter values
 then:
-  # Expect the Job to produce data that looks like this
+  # Expect the flow to produce data that looks like this
 ```

-## Given
+## The 'given' section

 The given section defined a list of stage nodes (or sparseLookup nodes, see below) defining input links whose values you wish to replace with test data.